-A new 12.5 mile bypass will provide a two lane dual carriageway between Ellington and the A1 at Brampton and a three lane dual carriageway between Brampton and Swavesey.
+A new 12.5 mile bypass provided a two lane dual carriageway between Ellington and the A1 at Brampton and a three lane dual carriageway between Brampton and Swavesey.

-This will remove a large proportion of traffic from the existing A14 between Huntingdon and Swavesey, as well as Brampton Hut and Spittals interchange.
+This will removed a large proportion of traffic from the existing A14 between Huntingdon and Swavesey, as well as Brampton Hut and Spittals interchange.

-The new bypass will include a 750m viaduct across the river Great Ouse and East Coast main line.
+The new bypass included a 750m viaduct across the river Great Ouse and East Coast main line.

-It will include junctions with the A1 at Brampton and with the A1198 at Godmanchester.
+It included junctions with the A1 at Brampton and with the A1198 at Godmanchester.

 Widening the A1 between Brampton and Alconbury

-Between Brampton and Brampton Hut we will construct a new road to the west of the existing A1.
+Between Brampton and Brampton Hut we constructed a new road to the west of the existing A1.
 The existing A1 road here will become part of the new A14 Huntingdon Southern Bypass.

 Widening the existing A14

-We’re also widening one and a half miles of the Cambridge Northern Bypass between Histon and Milton.
+We also widened one and a half miles of the Cambridge Northern Bypass between Histon and Milton.